M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio-Template/index.md

 In this example we will create a basic Vault Application Framework application and install it into the Sample Vault, running on the local machine.

-<p class="note">If you do not have M-Files installed on the same machine as Visual Studio, then you must <a href="#manual-deployment">deploy the zip file manually</a>.
-Debugging can be undertaken on remote applications by <a href="{{ site.baseurl }}/Frameworks/Vault-Application-Framework/Debugging/#Remote-Debugging">following these instructions</a></p>
+If you do not have M-Files installed on the same machine as Visual Studio, then you must <a href="#manual-deployment">deploy the zip file manually</a>.
+Debugging can be undertaken on remote applications by <a href="{{ site.baseurl }}/Frameworks/Vault-Application-Framework/Debugging/#Remote-Debugging">following these instructions</a>
+{:.note}

 ### Creating an application from the template